LesnyRumcajs/dotfiles/setup_linux.md

 ### Setup
 A part of my personal setup.
 It contains packages specific to my workflow and hardware.
+It's aimed at Rust development on Linux Fedora 42.

 ### Dotfiles
 Manually install `chezmoi`, then populate the `chezmoi.toml`.
 Then: `chezmoi init --apply --verbose git@github.com:LesnyRumcajs/dotfiles.git` or just install & init `sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply LesnyRumcajs`.
 More up-to-date instructions are at the [chezmoi website](https://www.chezmoi.io/).